Kate Middleton Talks to Doctors About Postpartum Depression

 After her visit, Kate stopped by the Mother and Baby Unit at the Bethlem Royal Hospital in south-east London.
 According to Kensington Palace, the unit specializes in the treatment of antenatal and postnatal mental health issues, including postnatal depression and postpartum psychosis.

-While visiting the unit, Kate spoke with mothers who've experienced these challenges.
-According to the South London and Maudsley NHS Foundation Trust, she also visited a sensory room where mothers were playing with their children, as well as a video room where mothers are filmed interacting with their babies to document their growing relationship with them.
+While visiting the unit, Kate spoke with mothers who've experiences these challenges.
+According to the South London and Maudsley NHS Foundation Trust, she also visited a sensory room where mothers were playing with their children and stopped by a video room, where mothers are filmed interacting with their babies to monitor their growing relationship with the child.

 In addition to speaking with patients, Kate spoke with several staff members, including nurses, midwives, psychiatrists, psychologists and social workers.
 Per the Trust's website, the Duchess spoke to the professionals about the country's maternal mental health services, as well as the importance of turning research into clinical practices.